donuva/donuva/README.md

   - Second Prize, Faculty-level Student Scientific Research
   - Second Prize, University-level Student Scientific Research
   - Published a research paper on "Multimodal Aspect-based Sentiment Analysis (MABSA)" in the SOICT 2023 Conference
+  - First Author of a Paper Accepted for Presentation and Publication at the PARCLIC 38 Conference
+- **Schoolarships**:
+  - Vallet Scholarship from France
+  - Pony Chung Scholarship from Hyundai Corporation
+  - Future VPBank Scholarship from VPBank
 Thank you for visiting my GitHub profile!
 ---